BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 **Shouldn't reactive code be by design in a way that timing of certain things becomes irrelevant?**

-I mean not that there is no time in observables, or that it does not matter when we subscribe to something, but when we compose observables we should not care about when any of our state sources exactly emit a value...
+I mean, not that there is no time in observables, or that it does not matter when we subscribe to something, but when we compose observables we should not care about when any of our state sources exactly emit a value...

-That's the case, in a perfect reactive setup, we don't need to care about those problems.
+In a perfect reactive setup, we don't need to care about those problems.
 However, as Angular is an object-orientated framework we often have to deal with different problems related to life-cycles of components and services, router-events and many more things.